The Golden Ratio

 The Golden Ratio in Nature, History, Art and Culture

-Examples of the golden ratio exist in nature and many other parts of the physical or real world.
-Living things that exhibit it include pine cones, with their patterns, and nautilus shells’ spirals.
-Proportions of the human body can also show the ratio.
-These idealized forms often appear in art.
+Examples of the golden ratio exist in nature, and they turn up in many other parts of the physical or real world.
+Living things that exhibit it include pine cones—with their patterns—and nautilus shells’ spirals.
+Proportions of the human body can also show the ratio, and these idealized forms often appear in art.

 Image of a flower head, close up, showing proportions.